Categories

 When you have a lot of debts with different interest rates, the first thing you will think of is debt consolidation.
 However, there are certain situations when debt consolidation doesn’t make the cut and other options seem more feasible.
 Is bankruptcy one of them?

-We will compare two financial services – debt consolidation and bankruptcy – and we will see which one is better for your situation.
-Note that before you make any request for these types of financial services, you will need to contact an expert to get an idea of what to expect.
-He/she will also tell you if it is a good idea.
+We will compare two financial services—debt consolidation and bankruptcy—and see which one is better for your situation.
+Note that before you request these types of financial services, you will need to contact an expert to get an idea of what to expect and whether it is a good idea.

 Debt Consolidation